 Power BI Service Golden Plate is missed

 One of the great aspects of Power BI components is the service.
-If you use embedding in the SharePoint, then users will use that as the portal for reports.
-Power BI Service has many exciting features, which may not be well used in this scenario, such as Alerts, feature dashboards, the dashboard itself, Q&A, and many other items.
-Users can still log in to Power BI service and see the report, but the experience that you create for them with SharePoint online would not be there.
+If you use SharePoint embedded, users will use that as the portal for reports.
+Power BI Service has many exciting features which may not be well used in this scenario, such as Alerts, feature dashboards, the dashboard itself, Q&A, and many other items.
+Users can still log in to the Power BI service and see the report, but the experience you created for them with SharePoint online would not be there.

 Two places for managing permissions

-At the time of writing this post, you need to manage permission in Power BI Service, and also in SharePoint online.
-This would take some time for maintenance, and also some reconciliation to check on those people who have access to the page are always permitted to read the report or not.
-Hopefully, this issue resolves quickly in next few version upgrades of Power BI Service.
+At the time of writing this post, you need to manage permission in Power BI Service and also in SharePoint online.
+This would take some time for maintenance and reconciliation to check whether those people who have access to the page are always permitted to read the report.

-In summary, embedding in SharePoint Online is an easy way of adding an interactive Power BI report into a SharePoint online page.
-This method gives you the ability to have a central SharePoint portal for all your content as well as Power BI report.
-Users do need to be part of a paid Power BI subscription to use this feature.
-However, they will lose the functionalities available for them in the Power BI service, because those are not available in the SharePoint.
-In the next blog post, I’ll talk about Power BI Embedded.
+In summary, embedding in SharePoint Online is an easy way of adding an interactive Power BI report to a SharePoint online page.
+This method allows you to have a central SharePoint portal for all your content and Power BI report.
+Users need to be part of a paid Power BI subscription to use this feature.
+However, they will lose the Power BI service’s functionalities because they are not available in SharePoint.

 Power BI report also integrates well with Microsoft Teams and PowerPoint.
 The concept is similar; it will use the Power BI user access to shared content.